 Physical education is very important to the growing child.
 We cover a variety of areas under this umbrella, such as gymnastics, games, athletics, swimming, dance and outdoor pursuits.
-Each unit is covered in 1⁄2 term blocks throughout the seven years.
 Some areas are revisited far more often than others.
 The development of skills is important and has to be built upon year after year.
 It is also important to become team members and to play to rules.
 We have our own outdoor heated pool which we use in the Summer Term.